-This process enables rapid responses to dynamic situations, often enhanced by analytics and artificial intelligence tools, allowing individuals or systems to act efficiently and proactively in fast-paced environments.
+This process enables rapid responses to dynamic situations, enhanced by analytics, AI agents, and AI tools, allowing systems to act efficiently in fast-paced environments.

 RTDM isn’t just about speed; it’s about making well-informed, data-backed choices at the moment they’re needed.
 This approach harnesses powerful analytics, advanced AI tools, and, at times, a decision-maker’s own intuition.